bayareawebpro/laravel-simple-csv/README.md

     }

     /**
-     * Invoked for each row in import collection.
+     * Invoked for each row.
      */
     public function __invoke(array $item): array
     {